oscarracuna/study-notes/index.md

 - [ ] Improve old Discord bot written in Python and the functionality of playing music.
 Host it in the homelab.
 - [ ] Deploy Quartz Obsidian notes at Work.
 (Obsidian notes already under testing - HUGE)
 - [ ] Deploy new Unifi router/fw for the homelab.
+- [ ] Buy one SATA SSD and one NVME for the 2nd Dell Micro and set up a cluster.